 Both pro-choice and anti-abortion advocates know that Kennedy functions as the lynchpin at the center of America’s seemingly eternal fight over who gets to control women’s bodies and reproductive health.
 It is the reason why 113 women who work in the legal profession have filed a 48-page amicus brief in support of reproductive justice.
 “The briefs are aimed largely at Justice Kennedy” because of his swing-vote status, Adam Liptak asserted in The New York Times.
 “One man’s perception of abortion is what matters the most here,” professor David S. Cohen remarked in the piece.

-How long will we be forced to fight for autonomy over our own bodies?
 At this point, it’s unclear what is more infuriating: The fact that one white man holds such enormous power, or that dozens of women have been forced to prostrate themselves in an act that consequently reifies his position of power.